Diagnostic imaging in Chesterfield County

-Computed tomography (CT) scan, also called computerized axial tomography (CAT) scan, uses X-rays to generate detailed cross-sectional images, called slices, of the body.
-Used to detect broken bones, cancers, blood clots, signs of heart disease, and internal bleeding, CT scans are fast, painless and usually non-invasive.
-We offer several types of CT scanning, including positron emission tomography (PET), electron-beam CT (EBCT/Ultrafast CT), and single-proton emission CT (SPECT).
+A CT scan, also called a computerized axial tomography (CAT) scan, uses X-rays to generate detailed images of the body.
+CT scans may be used to detect broken bones, cancers, blood clots, signs of heart disease and internal bleeding.
+We offer several types of CT scanning, including positron emission tomography (PET scan).

-Diagnostic radiology encompasses a variety of diagnostic and image guided therapeutic techniques, including all aspects of radiological diagnosis (nuclear radiology, diagnostic ultrasound, magnetic resonance, computed tomography, interventional procedures, and the use of other forms of radiant energy).
-This is typically one of the first tools used by primary care providers to diagnose and treat conditions.
+Diagnostic radiology involves a variety of diagnostic and image-guided therapeutic techniques, including all aspects of radiological diagnosis.
+It is usually one of the first tools primary care providers use to diagnose medical conditions.

-An electroencephalogram (EEG) uses sensors to evaluate electrical brain activity.
-An EEG is painless and usually takes about an hour.
-An EEG can help your doctor diagnose seizures and assess brain function affected by certain conditions and diseases, such as trauma, coma, infection, tumors, and dementia.
+An electroencephalogram (EEG) evaluates brain activity.
+This study is painless and helps your doctor assess brain function affected by certain conditions and diseases, such as trauma, coma, infection, brain cancer and dementia.

-Interventional radiology uses X-rays, MRI and other imaging to advance a catheter in the body, usually in an artery, to treat at the source of the disease internally.
-Many conditions that once required surgery can be treated less invasively by interventional radiologists.
-Interventional radiology treatments offer less risk, less pain and less recovery time compared to open surgery.
+Interventional radiology uses X-rays, MRIs and other imaging techniques to insert a catheter into an artery, sometimes to treat a heart attack caused by a blockage.
+Interventional radiology treatments offer less risk, less pain and a faster recovery time than open surgery.

-Nuclear imaging can allow your doctor to detect problems in the earliest stages or monitor your immediate response to therapies.
-The procedure uses small amounts of radioactive material to pinpoint molecular activity within the body.
-It may also be used to diagnose and treat some cancers, heart disease, gastrointestinal conditions, endocrine or bone abnormalities, stress fractures, neurological disorders and other diseases.
+Nuclear imaging procedures use small amounts of radioactive material to pinpoint molecular activity within the body.
+Nuclear medicine may be used to diagnose heart disease, stress fractures, gastrointestinal conditions, bone abnormalities, cancers, neurological disorders and other diseases.

-Ultrasound tests use high-frequency sound waves to create video images of soft tissue areas of the body, such as the cardiovascular, gastrointestinal, digestive, and reproductive organs.
-Ultrasound tests are non-invasive, painless, cost-effective and typically take between 15 and 30 minutes.
+Ultrasounds use high-frequency sound waves to create video images of soft tissue areas of the body, including the reproductive, cardiovascular and gastrointestinal organs , and is often used during pregnancy.